Racial and Ethnic Diversity in Elite Ballet Companies

 Artistic directors are key to shaping the diversity within their ballet companies.
 Their conscious hiring decisions are crucial in reflecting the community’s demographics and counteracting ballet’s elitist image.
 Hiring dancers from diverse backgrounds allows artistic directors to cultivate an art form that resonates with a wider audience.

-However, artistic directors’ vision can also influence the type of repertory presented, allowing works that reflect diverse narratives.
+However, artistic directors’ vision can also influence the type of repertoire presented, allowing works that reflect diverse narratives.
 Unfortunately, many ballet institutions still uphold traditional views that do not embrace diversity, affecting recruitment and perpetuating a culture that often excludes diverse talents.

 To foster true inclusivity, artistic directors must challenge these institutional biases and champion diversity at every level of their companies.
 Collaboration among other ballet companies is also essential to collectively address these systemic issues and promote a more equitable representation of diverse populations on stage.